 ISP has a range of comfortable and welcoming facilities in the Centres, as well as a dedicated contact provision.
 Fedan Hall is a well-equipped standalone building, situated close to the main fostering office.
 It provides a comfortable environment where young people can meet up with their parents, relatives or guardians.
-The Whitstable office also has a large comfortable room available for family time.
 Specially trained ISP staff are always on hand to supervise family time sessions, answer questions and involve children and parents in activities.
 The design is warm and welcoming with a large main room, a smaller more private room and a family kitchen.
-Fedan Hall and Whitstable also have a variety of games and equipment to help engage the families during their visits.
+There is also have a variety of games and equipment to help engage the families during their visits.